Introduction to Bacon & the Art of Living

 He no doubt was inspired by the work of the great industrialists in Chicago.
 This is clear from the fact that he now returns to Chicago, not as a butcher or a businessman, but as the leader of a city with grand plans to dramatically overhaul the face of Cape Town.
 (The Inter Ocean, Monday, 11 April 1892.
 Page 9 – 12) This is the protegee returning to his mentor to show him how he has grown.

 David’s visit was concluded by a great banquette in the state hall in Denmark.
 Christian IX of Denmark was in attendance as were our Danish friends, Jeppe, Andreas, and Martin.
 I had a suit made by a tailor in the city that Jeppe manage to arrange for me.
 The dinner was a grand occasion.
-I will never forget it!
 Minette looked absolutely gorgeous.
 Andreas’ mom helped her to select a blue dress that suited her perfectly.

 We had an amazing evening.
 I could feel that my time in Denmark was coming to an end and as I started thinking back over everything that I learned it is interesting that the major theme was nitrogen.
-Your December holidays are drawing close now.
+Your December holidays are drawing to a close.
 Please remember to give my Oupa and Ouma all our love when you see them!
 I wich I can say that I am counting the days to my return, but there is still much more to learn and new countries to visit.
-Off all these adventures, be assured that I will write to you often!
+Of all these adventures, be assured that I will write to you often!

 With lots of love!